unblevable/rift/README.md

 # rift.io

-Pure magic.
+The file goes from you to me.
+The rest is pure magic.

 ## Getting Started
-Install the module with: `npm install rift.io`
+Install the module with: `sudo npm install -g rift.io`

 ```console
 $ rift create image.png